asing44/Personal-portfolio/src/blogs/blogUpdate-1.md

 ## Conclusion

 I am excited to work on this project and am thankful to have the opportunity to update the progress along the way using my integrated blog page.
-If you have any concerns or questions, please feel free to <a class="-inline-link"><span>reach out to me</span></a>.
+If you have any concerns or questions, please feel free to <a class="__inline-link"><span>reach out to me</span></a>.
 Next week's blog will include more site design content and development.

 </section>